Depression Signs: 5 Things You Know That Outsiders Don’t

 - Sadness comes and goes.
 It’s like happiness, disgust, anger…

-- However, depression is an ILLNESS, and it entails recurring thoughts marked by sadness, but also loss of interest in things, suicidal fantasies, fear, guilt…
+- However, depression is an ILLNESS, and it entails signs such as recurring thoughts marked by sadness, but also loss of interest in things, suicidal fantasies, fear, guilt…

 It’s a very complex and personal maze where sadness is just one pathway in the dark.